Farmington Hills gets two new tornado sirens

-Some City residents will notice the blast of sirens more clearly when the monthly outdoor warning system test takes place at 1 p.m. on Saturday, June 6.
+Some Farmington area residents will notice the blast of sirens more clearly when the monthly outdoor warning system test takes place at 1 p.m. on Saturday, June 6.

 One new siren has been installed inside Founders Sports Park, located at 35500 Eight Mile Road, on the east side of the park near the intersection of Fendt Street and Drake Road.
 Another has been installed on Halsted Road just north of Corporate Drive.